by Erik Alsgaard

 The answers, as expected, ran the length and breadth of today’s thought.

 Mike McCurry, who co-hosted the event with Danker and who is the Distinguished Professor of Public Theology at Wesley, started the presentations by exploring what it meant, to him, to be a Methodist in the public square.

 “The church,” he said, “needs to offer some kind of response.”
-The former press spokesman for President Bill Clinton who still has deep ties to the Democratic Party, McCurry said that one of the problems he sees is that the conversations that happen in church are not the same as the ones that happen when they get home.
+The former press spokesman for President Bill Clinton who still has deep ties to the Democratic Party, McCurry said that one of the problems he sees is that the conversations that happen in

 “We need to bring the topics burning the public square to the center of the church,” he said, “where genuine and authentic debate can take place.”